Idrinth-s-Endless-Space-2-Mods/modvalidator/README.md

 -   ClassColonizedStarSystem is a parent of ClassExploitedStarSystem
 -   ClassPlanet is a parent of ClassColonizedPlanet
 -   ClassGarrison is a parent of ClassGarrisonFleet

+### Reference Validaton

+Based on manually added schema:tag:attribute external references to SimulationDescriptors are checked.
+This finds misstyped names as well as forgotten SimulationDescriptors.